luizgustavo-a/neurotech-residencia/README.md

   - Years of experience (minimum and maximum)
 - Search for an employee by ID or email.
 - Dockerized with PostgreSQL integration.
+- Automatically generated API documentation with **SpringDoc** and OpenAPI.

 ## Technologies Used